LifelikeDev/Netlfix-Clone/README.md

 This is a personal build/clone of netflix.com.
 This build is primarily focused on the frontend of the app.
 The app has its frontend built with React.js and Redux for state management.
 Movie data is fetched from The Movie Database (TMDb) API and displayed on the UI.

 The app also has user sign in/sign out and user sign up functionality with authentication from Firebase Auth.
-Just as it is with the original app, no user can view the movie list unless they are signed in with their email account and a password.
+Just as it is with the original app, no user can view the movie list unless they are signed in with their email account and password.
 The app is hosted on Firebase using the Firebase's hosting.

 Find the app hosted [here](https://netflix-clone-lld.web.app)